How FICO Credit Scores Are Calculated

-• Your Credit Card Balances - How many accounts do you have, and how much do you owe?
+• Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-These factors are weighted differently depending on which formula the agency uses.
-The result is a single number: your credit score.
-FICO scores can be as low as 300 and as high as 800.
+These factors are weighted differently depending on the formula being used.
+The result is a single number: your FICO score.
+Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
-Typical home buyers likely find their credit scores above 620.
+Most home buyers probably find their credit scores above 620.

-Before you can improve your credit score, you have to know your score and ensure that the reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to know your score and make certain that the reports from each credit reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?